These peanut butter chocolate chip cookies are the best of both worlds!

 - Don’t over-mix the dough.
 Otherwise, your cookies will turn out tough and dense, not soft and chewy.

-- Use chopped baking chocolate.
+- Use chopped chocolate bars.
 Unlike chocolate chips, it’ll give your cookies pockets of ooey-gooey chocolate!
 It melts better and also makes for a more rustic look.

 - Use a lighter-colored baking pan.
 Darker pans heat up quickly and may cause the bottom of the cookies to brown too much.